vlad-velichko/rest-api-autotests/README.md

 SQLite database [venv/main.db](venv/main.db) connected by native JDBC.

+Project was written in Intellij IDEA.
+Satellite IDEA-files are already in Git project.
+For running tests, please use created Run/Debug configuration **testng.xml** in IDEA.
+In command line can use command **`gradlew test`**.
-Tests are separated by classes accordingly to webservice endpoints.
+Tests are separated to three classes according to webservice functions/endpoints.
 In case of no response from webservice, suite fails without running any test.
+Test **testSaveDbError** fails for demonstration how failed tests looks.

 All parameters for tests are managed by [testng.xml](testng.xml) file.